-In this week’s installment of our ongoing series bringing you the history of Princeton University and its faculty, students, and alumni, a professor starts a controversial contraceptive hotline, the campus agrees on a method for resisting the British crown, and more.
+In this week’s installment of our recurring series bringing you the history of Princeton University and its faculty, students, and alumni, a graduate student gets help from the FBI to track down stolen microscopic slides, the YWCA opens a Hostess House for Navy officers in training, and more.

 Couple at Princeton, ca. 1950.
 Historical Subject Files (AC109), Box 1, Folder 2.

 November 9, 1959—A graduate student has gotten the help of the FBI and is offering a $100 reward to anyone with information that leads to the discovery of his 500 stolen microscopic slides, which represent 3 years of research.

 November 11, 1949—Princeton’s debate team loses to Yale on the question of whether women should commit suicide to avoid premarital sex or rape.
 Princeton argues that they should.
 Yale’s winning dissent focuses on how men will suffer if women die to avoid “dishonor.”
 “Dishonor can be fun. … Princeton’s theory can only result in mass feminine suicide.
 Shall we deprive the world of a ravishing woman simply because she is in danger of being ravished?”

 November 12, 1928—Wallace M. Sinclair, Class of 1904, survives the sinking of the SS Vestris off the coast of Virginia, which kills more than 100 people.